“The sky’s the limit if you have a roof over your head.”

 2. Missing Shingles (left)—Keep an eye out for shingle discoloration, missing shingles, shingle mounding, or even shingles that have blown off onto the ground.
-These are all indications that you should call in a professional roof inspector to figure out what’s going on.
+These are all indications that you should schedule a professional roof inspection to figure out what’s going on.

 3. Moss and Lichens (pictured below)— Moss and lichens can proliferate on roofs quite quickly.
 The problem with these growths is that they will hold moisture on the roof and reduce the life of the roof covering.

 4. Uneven Roof— You don’t have to be a professional roofing inspector to know that something is amiss with the roof in the photo to the right.
 The shingles are no longer adequately adhered to each other, and there is also quite a bit of undulation.
 In this case, it is because these shingles were installed over shake.
 Similar issues could also result from failed or uneven decking or other reasons.